Finite-Time Analysis of Natural Actor-Critic for POMDPs: Introduction

 \section{Introduction}

-The class of optimal control problems where the controller has access to only noisy observations of the system state are modeled as partially observed Markov decision processes (POMDPs) \cite{sondik1971optimal, smallwood1973optimal, kumar2015stochastic, bertsekas2012dynamic}.
+The class of optimal control problems where the controller has access to only noisy observations of the system state is modeled as partially observed Markov decision processes (POMDPs) \cite{sondik1971optimal, smallwood1973optimal, kumar2015stochastic, bertsekas2012dynamic}.
 Since the underlying state is only partially known to the controller in POMDPs, the optimal policy depends on the complete history of the system, making the problem highly intractable \cite{bertsekas2012dynamic, krishnamurthy2016partially}.
-To overcome the computational challenges in solving POMDPs, a plethora of model-based and model-free reinforcement learning approaches have been proposed in the literature that incorporate finite memory into the controller, via internal state or quantization of belief state; see e.g., surveys \cite{shani2013survey, krishnamurthy2016partially, murphy2000survey}.
+To overcome computational challenges in solving POMDPs, a plethora of model-based and model-free reinforcement learning approaches have been proposed in the literature that incorporate finite memory into the controller, via internal state or quantization of belief state; see, e.g., surveys by \cite{shani2013survey, krishnamurthy2016partially, murphy2000survey}.

-The actor-critic framework, which combines the benefits of both value-based methods and policy gradient methods, has shown great promise in learning POMDPs in practice~\cite{yu2006approximate,srinivasan2018actor,jurvcivcek2011natural,xu2015acis, lee2020stochastic}.
+The actor-critic framework, which combines the benefits of both value-based methods and policy gradient methods, has shown great promise in learning POMDPs in practice~\cite{wierstra2010recurrent, yu2006approximate,srinivasan2018actor,jurvcivcek2011natural,xu2015acis, lee2020stochastic}.
 These methods offer more flexibility in controlling the bias-variance tradeoff.
+Furthermore, in the case of POMDPs, finite-state stochastic policies, which we aim to learn in this paper by using the NAC framework, were shown to achieve superior practical performance \cite{williams1998experimental}.
 However, theoretical analyses of the convergence rates and optimality properties of these POMDP solvers seem largely absent, particularly in the interesting case of function approximation for large state-action-observation spaces.
-In this paper, we provide new results to this fundamental problem.
+In this paper, we provide new results for this fundamental problem.